Highlights from the Ratings and Financial Report for ON Semiconductor Corporation (ON)

-ON Semiconductor Corporation (NASDAQ:ON) went down by -0.42% from its latest closing price compared to the recent 1-year high of $32.60.
-The company’s stock price has collected 4.95% of gains in the last five trading sessions.
-The Wall Street Journal reported on 12/08/20 that Stitch Fix, Tesla, Peloton: What to Watch When the Stock Market Opens Today
+ON Semiconductor Corporation (NASDAQ:ON) went down by -0.83% from its latest closing price compared to the recent 1-year high of $32.60.
+The company’s stock price has collected 1.43% of gains in the last five trading sessions.
+Press Release reported 8 hours ago that Gregory L. Waters and Bruce E. Kiddoo Join the ON Semiconductor Board of Directors; Emmanuel T. “Manny” Hernandez to Retire

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.